bog-walk/poker-hands/README.md

 - Hot streak tracker, using Animations
 - Robust model and UI test suites

-### :computer: Run desktop application
+## :computer: Run desktop application

-Clone the repository then either:
+Clone the repository then pick an option:

-`./gradlew run` from an open terminal in the root of the project
+- `./gradlew run` from an open terminal in the root of the project

-OR

-Open the project in IntelliJ IDEA and run `Main.kt`
+- Open the project in IntelliJ IDEA and run `Main.kt`

-OR

-Open the Gradle toolbar and select `poker-hands/Tasks/compose desktop/run`
+- Open the Gradle toolbar and select `poker-hands/Tasks/compose desktop/run`

-### :microscope: Run tests
+## :microscope: Run tests

-Clone the repository then either:
+Clone the repository then pick an option:

-`./gradlew test` from an open terminal in the root of the project
+- `./gradlew test` from an open terminal in the root of the project

-OR

-Open the project in IntelliJ IDEA then choose specific tests using gutter icons or right-click the `src/test` folder and select `Run 'Tests in 'poker-hands.test''`
+- Open the project in IntelliJ IDEA then choose specific tests using gutter icons or right-click the `src/test` folder and select `Run 'Tests in 'poker-hands.test''`

-OR

-Open the Gradle toolbar and select `poker-hands/Tasks/verification/test`
+- Open the Gradle toolbar and select `poker-hands/Tasks/verification/test`